American University Park Community Guide A quiet family-friendly neighborhood close to all the excitement of DC

 History and Flavor

-American University Park, bounded by Massachusetts, Wisconsin, Nebraska, and Western avenues, is an enclave of 13,000 homes in the northwest Washington DC area.
+American University Park, bounded by Massachusetts, Wisconsin, Nebraska, and Western avenues, is an enclave of 13,000 homes in northwest Washington, DC.
 The area is home to many families with children.

 American University Park was once dotted with farmhouses and apple orchards.
 The Methodist Church owned part of the land.
 The church built several small cottages for its clergy.
 But by the 1930s, the church sold some of the grounds to land developers who built medium-sized brick homes.